 All reports and complaints of sexual harassment will be promptly investigated and appropriate action will be taken as expeditiously as possible.
 Complaints and reports of sexual harassment should be reported as soon as possible after the incident(s) in order to be most effectively investigated.
-The University will make reasonable efforts to protect the rights of both the complainant and the respondent.
+The university will make reasonable efforts to protect the rights of both the complainant and the respondent.

-The University will respect the privacy of the complainant, the individual(s) against whom the complaint is filed, and the witnesses in a manner consistent with the University's legal obligations to investigate, to take appropriate action, and to comply with any discovery or disclosure obligations required by law.
-The University encourages any person who feels they have been sexually harassed to report the incident to the Title IX Coordinator or to Campus Security.
-Additionally, anyone who desires to make a report anonymously can do so by clicking the "Silent Witness" link on the CSU webpage at: https://www.charlestonsouthern.edu/current-students/security
+The university will respect the privacy of the complainant, the individual(s) against whom the complaint is filed, and the witnesses in a manner consistent with the university's legal obligations to investigate, to take appropriate action, and to comply with any discovery or disclosure obligations required by law.
+The university encourages any person who feels they have been sexually harassed to report the incident to the Title IX Coordinator or to Campus Security.
+Additionally, anyone who desires to make a report anonymously can do so by clicking the "Silent Witness" link on the CSU web page CSU Security tab.